-From the ROMA TERMINI train station take the train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then walk for about 2 minutes towards the Via Appia Antica.
+From ROMA TERMINI railway station take the train direction VELLETRI to SANTA MARIA

 Via Appia Antica - railway underpass

 Roma / Place to visit - Ancient streets

 The Rome-Velletri railway was built in the mid-19th century, as the first stretch of a longer line linking Rome to Naples.
 It was commissioned by pope Pius IX, who was elected to the papal throne in 1846 and who decided to built four railway lines, in the name of progress.